-SBA 504 first lien loans, USDA RD loans and BIA loans are not readily marketable.
+SBA 504 first lien loans, USDA RD loans and Bureau of Indian Affairs ("BIA") loans are not readily marketable.
 Illiquid loans may impair the Fund's ability to realize the full value of its assets in the event of a voluntary or involuntary liquidation of such assets and thus may cause a decline in the Fund's net asset value.
 Shareholders will not have the right to redeem their shares.
 However, in order to provide some liquidity to shareholders, the Fund will conduct periodic repurchase offers for a portion of its outstanding shares.